Getting Married at St. Mary’s

 A marriage can only be registered if the couple have both given notice of intent to marry, and have done so at a register office and the Superintendent Registrar has issued two certificates.
 These certificates are blue in colour.

 Both parties to the marriage need to give notice at either the same or different register offices, depending upon where they live.
 Both parties to the marriage must give notice on the same day.
 They must complete seven full days’ residence in that district before they can give notice and they may only give notice up to 12 months ahead of the marriage.
-After 28 clear days from when the notice has been entered, the Superintendent Registrar may produce the certificates.
+After 28 clear days from when the notice has been entered, the Superintendent Registrar may produce the Marriage Schedule.

 Your wedding day should be the result of much prayer and reflection.
 To assist you in this, the Parish organises Marriage Preparation, which is mandatory to attend.
 There is a modest fee for this, which you are expected to cover.
 These events are held throughout the Diocese of Hexham and Newcastle, and usually one of these per year is held within the Heavenfield Partnership.